 Potential costs of economic growth include

 1. Inflation.
 If AD increases faster than AS then economic growth will lead to higher inflation as firms put up prices.
 Economic growth tends to cause inflation when the growth rate is above the long run trend rate of growth.
 It is when demand increases too quickly that we get a positive output gap and firms push up prices.

-2. Boom and Bust Economic Cycles.
+2. Boom and bust economic cycles.
 If economic growth is unsustainable then high inflationary growth may be followed by a recession.
 This occurred in the UK in the late 1980s and early 1990s.

 In the 1980s there was an economic boom with growth of over 5% a year.
 However this caused inflation to rise to over 10%.
 To reduce inflation the government increased interest rates, this caused the economy to slow down and then enter into a recession.

 - However, if economic growth is at a sustainable rate, this will not occur.
 For example, between 1993 and 2007, both economic growth and inflation were at a sustainable rate.

 3. Current account deficit

 Increased economic growth tends to cause an increase in spending on imports therefore causing a deficit on the current account.

 This shows that in the UK 1980s boom, there was an increasing deficit in the balance of goods and services.
 In the late 1980s, there was high growth in consumer spending leading to a rise in import spending.
 In the recession of 1991, there was an improvement in the current account.
 The UK is susceptible to a current account deficit during high growth because we have a high marginal propensity to import.